AlvBarros/dependency_injection/README.md

 This pattern allows for more flexibility as the dependencies can be set or changed after the class is created.

-Whenever you have an instance of Car, you can just use `setEngine` to set an engine to the car.
-This fixes the previous problem: now we can have a Car and later give it an engine.
+Whenever you have an instance of `Car`, you can just use `setEngine` to set an engine to the car.
+This fixes the previous problem: now we can have a `Car` and later give it an engine.

 ```dart car.dart
 class Car {